 You will need a “Known Shipper” to send the body from an origin destination and also to receive the body at its final destination, which is why you may need to coordinate with more than one funeral home.

-Furthermore, bodies that will be flown need to be placed in specialized containers.
+Furthermore, bodies that will be flown will need to be placed in specialized containers.
 You may purchase these from the funeral home or a specialized transport company.

 If the body is to be transported via train or automobile, you will still need to coordinate with one or more licensed funeral homes or with a specialized transport company.
-You will also need to be aware of different state requirements for bodies entering the territory.
+You will also need to be aware of different state requirements for bodies crossing state lines.
 Some may require the body to be embalmed or refrigerated.

-Shipping a dead body internationally can typically cost between $1,000 and $15,000 (though you can expect to pay more or less, depending on the funeral home you decide to work with).
+Shipping a dead body internationally can typically cost between $1,000 and $15,000, although you can expect pricing to vary depending on the funeral home you work with.

 |District of Columbia||No||No|

-*Embalming is required if the ultimate destination of the corpse is not reached in 24 hours or if final disposition does not take place within 48 hours.
+*Embalming is required if the ultimate destination of the body cannot be reached within 24 hours or if final disposition will not take place within 48 hours.

-Transporting cremated remains is significantly simpler and less expensive than moving a body.
+Transporting cremated remains is significantly easier and less expensive than moving a dead body.

-If you want to ship the body, you can only do it through the United States Postal Service (USPS).
-Private companies, like FedEx and UPS, do not ship human ashes.
-The USPS has specific guidelines that you just follow when shipping.
-If you want to read everything the USPS has to say about it, you can check out their website here.
-Here is the summary:
+If you want to ship remains by mail, you can only do it through the United States Postal Service (USPS).
+Private companies, like FedEx or UPS, will not ship human remains.

 - You must ship cremated remains using either Priority Mail Express® or a Priority Mail Express International® service